Bill Maher Spews Jinx For Patriots: Drops F-Bombs For Trump-Loving Team

 Bill Maher used one very vile word over and over again when it came to the New England Patriots for being a Trump-loving team.
 He specifically targeted Tom Brady, Bill Belichick and Bob Kraft during his Friday night show.
 Maher’s foul-mouth roll ended with a jinx of a send-off, when he said – “I’d really like for them [New England Patriots] to lose by a score of a million-fu*king-thousand to none.”

-As far as Maher is concerned, the Patriots are a team that is full of Trump-lovers and not only does he not want anything at all to do with them, he doesn’t wish them well in their Super Bowl endeavor on Sunday.
+As far as Maher is concerned, the Patriots are a team that is full of Trump lovers and not only does he not want anything at all to do with them, he doesn’t wish them well in their Super Bowl endeavor on Sunday.
 Maher was on a roll bashing the New England Patriots Friday night to the point that even his panel of guests looked a bit baffled at times.

 .@BillMaher calls out the Trump-loving New England Patriots: "F*ck you and your deflated balls!" https://t.co/JRUKjE0kJa #SuperBowl pic.twitter.com/sCdh9Ffou0